Our guide to the best picnic spots in Newcastle and Lake Macquarie

 Foreshore Park

-Foreshore Park is a huge space right on the harbour featuring converted train sheds, a kids playground, and even a former frog pond that's now drained, making it a great spot for scooting, riding, and even rollerskating.
-Spreading out on the grass with a picnic makes for a lovely Newcastle afternoon.
+Foreshore Park is a huge space on Newcastle’s harbour featuring converted train sheds, a kids' playground, and an empty pond that’s great for scooting and rollerskating.
+Add plenty of grass and you’ve found one of Newcastle’s best parks for picnics.

 Gregson Park

 Only a short walk from the buzzing Beaumont Street in Hamilton, Gregson Park offers a relaxed picnic vibe.
-Either take the sheltered table option or place your picnic rug under one of the canopies for a lazy afternoon.
+Take the sheltered table option or spread out your picnic rug under one of the leaf trees for a lazy afternoon that’s a true inner-city escape.

 Griffith Park

-If you like to combine your picnic with spectacular views over Newcastle Harbour, Stockton's Griffith Park is the spot.
+Combine your picnic with spectacular views over Newcastle Harbour with a visit to Stockton's Griffith Park.
 There's a great playground and skate park, so bring the kids and settle in on a sunny day.
-The park is right near the ferry terminal, so it's super easy to access from Newcastle.
+Right near the ferry terminal, it’s a quite ride from Newcastle.

 Hickson Street Lookout

-Easily one of Newcastle’s best picnic locations, Hickson Street Lookout is a short walk from its namesake street in suburban Merewether.
-With a backdrop of Burwood Beach and Glenrock State Conservation Area, its faux-grass lawn is ideal for long picnic lunches and balmy evenings.
+One of Newcastle’s best picnic locations, Hickson Street Lookout is a short walk from its namesake street in suburban Merewether.
+Overlooking Burwood Beach and Glenrock State Conservation Area, its faux-grass lawn is ideal for long picnic lunches.

 Islington Park

-Islington Park has heaps of stuff for kids to do, so bring the family, kick back on a rug or on the undercover picnic tables and let the little ones climb on the playground, scooter on the track, or shoot some hoops.
+Islington Park has heaps of stuff for kids to do, so bring the family, kick back on a rug or on the undercover picnic tables and let the little ones climb on the playground, scooter on the track, or shoot some hoops by the creek.

 King Edward Park

-An iconic Newcastle park, King Edward Park is a local favourite for a picnic on a sunny day.
-Featuring beautiful gardens, towering Norfolk pines, and manicured lawns, there's plenty of spots in King Edward Park to throw down a rug and get snacking.
-We especially love the area at the top of the park, just above the off-leash dog area, for spectacular views over the ocean towards Newcastle Ocean Baths.
+An iconic Newcastle park with ocean views, beautiful gardens, towering Norfolk pines, and manicured lawns, there's plenty of spots in King Edward Park to throw down a rug and get snacking.
+Try a spot at the top of the park for spectacular views towards Newcastle Ocean Baths.

 Lambton Park

 Parks don’t get more versatile and picturesque than Lambton Park.
-From the beautifully manicured lawns and gardens, playground areas, and wide footpaths ideal for scooters and bikes, Lambton Park has something for everyone.
+From the manicured lawns and gardens, playground and wide footpaths ideal for scooters and bikes, grab some coffees and treats from nearby Crumb and you’ve found picnic perfection.

 Pacific Park

 Whether you kick back on the grass opposite Estabar, or get comfy in the shade, Pacific Park is a lovely picnic spot right across the road from Newcastle Beach.
-In summer, the park is home to Friday Chill, with live music and food trucks providing a lively atmosphere in the park.
+In summer, the park is home to Friday Chill, with live music and food trucks providing a lively atmosphere.

 Wallsend Park

-The beautiful park area has equipment for all ages and makes for a lovely place to picnic.
-The plentiful tree canopy offers loads of shade on those hot summer days, ideal for lounging around under.
-For the more active picnickers, grab a ball and head out onto the cricket pitch for a spin.
+When it comes to where to picnic in Newcastle, Wallsend Park ticks the boxes with loads of shade on those hot summer days, ideal for lounging around under.
+For the more active picnickers, hit the playground or head onto the cricket pitch for a spin.

 Yuelarbah Walking Track

-If you don’t mind mixing your picnicking with some hiking, then pack your goods up and make your way to Glenrock State Conservation Area.
-The 6.8km round trip offers scenic views, waterfalls and plenty of picnic spots along the way.
-If you have the time, hike down to Glenrock Lagoon to set your picnic up whilst relaxing to the calming sounds of the ocean and bush reserve.
+Pack your picnic and hike through Glenrock State Conservation Area.
+The 6.8km round trip offers scenic views, waterfalls and picnic spots along the way or hike down to Glenrock Lagoon and set your picnic whilst relaxing to the calming sounds of the ocean and bushland.

 Lake Macquarie